ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C04_Using_Types.md

 The function returns a string either way--if a name is given, it includes the name in the greeting; if not, it returns a generic greeting.

 You can also write the above annotation as `Union[str, None]` or `str | None`; `Optional` is preferred because it is more and descriptive.
+# TODO: sort out whether to prefer Optional or T | None

 ## Union Types